apache/hudi/website/docs/quick-start-guide.md

 ```

 :::note
-If you prefer to explicitly set the primary keys, you can do so by setting `primaryKey` with tblproperties.
+If you prefer to explicitly set the primary keys, you can do so by setting `primaryKey` config in tblproperties.
 :::

 :::note